dbampoh/LPJ-GUESS-integrated-LandSyMM/benchmarks/summaries/tellme_global/readme.md

 ﻿# The Global Tellme Script
-# Matt Forrest 2024-04-07
+# Matt Forrest 2025-06-18

 ## About

 The global Tellme R markdown script (tellme_global.Rmd) is a benchmarking routine to evaluate the `tellus` global benchmark simulation (which is intended to be the best possible global run with all features turned on).
 As such, it benchmarks global GPP, LAI, burnt area, biomass, etc., and also compares the `tellus` simulation to another reference `tellus` simulation.
 In addition to this, the script also optionally uses some other simulations for some other benchmarks: the `fluxnet` and `regrowth` simulations for their respective benchmarks (although at present neither of these are operational) and the `global` simulation for PNV and applying a biome specific correction to biomass (total to AGB) in the global biomass benchmark.

 Within the LPJ-GUESS benchmarking system the script is run as a batch job on an HPC as a "summary job".
 Typically this will be submitted at the same time as a suite of bencmarking runs (ie. `tellus` and others) and then is automatically run afterwards.
 The script can also be run offline (for example in RStudio on your local PC).
 This is straightforward but that usage is not covered here.

-The script is controlled by a combination of command line arguments which specific so key inputs, and a YAML file (`tellme_global_config.yml`) which specifies a lot of additional customisability.
+The script is controlled by a combination of command line arguments which specifies some key inputs, and a YAML file (`tellme_global_config.yml`) which specifies a lot of additional customisability.
 The  `tellme_global_config.yml` included here contains reasonable default values, but can be modified by the user.
+There are also a couple of hard-coded paths to set in the `summarize.sh` file in this directory, but we are working on solution to avoid that.

+See below for Setup and Known Issues.
+Note also that the script requires 12 GB of memory!
+This when you are configuring the submission of summary job which calls tellme_global, you need to make sure the job has access to 12 GB of memory.
+EXactly how you do this is likely HPC-specific but see the main `benchmarks/benchmark` script for how this is done on lunarc and levante.

 ## Usage